mikeleeco/mikeleeco.github.com/content/projects/2022-01-20-perc-covid-data-story.md

 ## Background (via https://www.air.org/perc-data-story)

-Looking Back to Go Forward:
-Lessons Learned About Teaching and Learning During the Pandemic
-A data story from the National Survey of
-Public Education's Response to COVID-19
+Looking Back to Go Forward: Lessons Learned About Teaching and Learning During the Pandemic.
+A data story from the National Survey of Public Education's Response to COVID-19

 ## Development

 For this project I acted as data story development coordinator and visualization specialist.
-I coordinated project relations between the content area experts (researchers who conducted the study) and the data story development team creating the web product, consisting of designers and web developers.
-Proivded feedback to both teams regarding design of the data story, developed exploratory visualization products using ggplot2, and automated the data analysis pipeline for the web developer.
+I coordinated project development between the content area experts (researchers who conducted the study) and the data story development team creating the web product, consisting of designers and web developers.
+Provided feedback to both teams regarding design of the data story, developed exploratory visualization products using ggplot2, and automated the data analysis pipeline for the web developer.

 ## Software